AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/clients-concept.md

 ## <a name="client-credentials-client"></a>Client-credentials clients

 Use client-credentials clients for server-to-server communication that does not require user interaction.
 The client typically authenticates with the token endpoint using its client ID and secret.
 A secret is a unique key generated for each client to connect to OSIsoft assets, resources, and services for a time-limited period.
+Because secrets allow access to data, you need to keep them secure.

 ### <a name="client-credentials-pi-server"></a>Client-credentials client PI Server counterpart

-Client-credentials clients are very similar to Microsoft Windows service accounts that might be used to authenticate against PI Data Archive or PI AF server.
-Therefore, it is very important to keep secrets secure in the same way that it is important to keep service account passwords secure.
+Client-credentials clients are very similar to Microsoft Windows service accounts that applications can use to authenticate against PI Data Archive or PI AF server.

 ### <a name="client-credentials-bp"></a>Client-credentials client best practices